Michael D. Pfeffer, MBA, CBA, CM&AP

 Michael Pfeffer has over 30 years of management, operations, consulting, and financial analysis experience in a wide variety of business venues.
-Mr. Pfeffer is a Certified Business Appraiser and Board Certified Intermediary.
+Michael is a Certified Business Appraiser (CBA) and Certified Merger & Acquisition Professional (CM&AP).
 He is trained as an Exit Planning Advisor and Certified Machinery & Equipment Appraiser.

-He has held Senior Valuation Analyst positions in major public accounting firms and has valued over three-hundred businesses.
-Michael’s background and experience make him particularly adept at uncovering the business drivers that allow management to maximize business value and marketability to position the company in accordance with strategic plans.
+Michael has held Senior Valuation Analyst positions in major public accounting firms and has valued over three hundred businesses.
+His background and experience make him particularly adept at uncovering the business drivers that allow management to maximize business value and marketability to position the company according to its strategic plans.

 After receiving his Bachelor of Business Administration with concentrations in Administrative Management and Industrial Relations from the University of Iowa, Michael held numerous management positions for national and international companies before venturing out on his own.
 He has owned seven businesses ranging from real estate development to business services.
 After serving as the COO of a telecommunications company that went public, Michael returned to the U of I to obtain an MBA in Finance where he was exposed to valuing closely held businesses.

 Michael spent five years with public accounting firms as a senior valuation analyst before relocating to Southwest Florida.
 In 2006, he purchased two business brokerage franchises serving all of Southwest Florida with business brokerage, business appraisal, and exit planning services.

 Michael’s passion is to educate business owners on how to protect, increase, and realize the value that is locked up in their business.
 Through education, he believes he can help business owners realize their second American Dream….a comfortable and fulfilling life after the transition, and the continuity of their life’s work.

 - Certified Merger & Acquisition Professional - M&A Source